Feodora of Leiningen, Princess of Hohenlohe-Langenburg

 She also had a younger half-sister from her mother’s second marriage to Prince Edward, Duke of Kent:

 Feodora’s father died in 1814 when she was just seven years old.
 Her mother remarried in 1818 and the following year the family moved to England where they took up residence in Kensington Palace in London.
 It was there in May 1819 that Feodora’s half-sister Victoria was born.
 Tragedy came again in January 1820 when her stepfather died.
 Because Victoria was directly in line for the British throne, the family remained in England.
-Feodora studied privately at home, under the direction of her governess, Luise Lehzen, who would later become governess, confidante, and companion to the young Victoria.
+Feodora studied privately at home, under the direction of her governess Luise Lehzen who would later become governess, confidante, and companion to the young Victoria.
 Feodora, too, was a close companion to her sister, and the two would maintain a close relationship for the rest of Feodora’s life.

-Stifled by her restricted life within Kensington Palace, Feodora was very eager to find a husband and leave.
+Stifled by her restricted life within Kensington Palace, Feodora was eager to find a husband and leave.
 She wrote of her drives with Victoria and Lehzen as the only time she was happy.
 Soon, she would find her opportunity to escape.

 Ernst I, Prince of Hohenlohe-Langenburg. source: Wikipedia